Alex Jones Sues Sandy Hook Parents, The Onion to Stop Infowars Sale

 Alex Jones is suing to block the sale of his Infowars media company to satirical newspaper The Onion, which emerged as the winning bidder in a bankruptcy auction last week.

-In a complaint filed late Monday night, the broadcaster asked a federal bankruptcy court in Texas to disqualify The Onion’s bid and instead recognize First United American Companies LLC—operator of his online supplement store—as the rightful winner of the auction.
+In a complaint filed late on Nov.
+18, the broadcaster asked a federal bankruptcy court in Texas to disqualify The Onion’s bid and instead recognize First United American Companies LLC—operator of Jones’s online supplement store—as the rightful winner of the auction.

-Jones criticized The Onion’s $1.75 million winning bid as “sheer nonsense,” because it was only half the amount of what First United offered.
-He also objected to The Onion’s intentions to repurpose Infowars to advocate for progressive causes like gun control, a stance diametrically opposed to his own and that of his audience.
+Jones criticized The Onion’s $1.75 million winning bid as “sheer nonsense,” because it was only half of the amount that First United offered.
+He also objected to The Onion’s intentions to repurpose Infowars to advocate for progressive causes such as gun control, a stance diametrically opposed to his own and that of his audience.

 “Jones is faced with the sale of his persona, including his name and Jones IP content, made available to a bidder that intends to use the persona and IP to mimic Jones, confuse Jones’ audiences as to the truth and source of this use, and otherwise gain an economic advantage by destroying Jones’ right to the exclusive use of his persona,” the complaint reads.